DrDBanner/inmanage/docs/index.md

 - **Clean install deletes my app?** No, it renames the old app before deploying.
 - **SQL from backup?** `tar -xf *YYYYMMDD*.tar.gz --wildcards '*.sql' --strip-components=6`
 - **Non-standard .env?** `.env.provision` is seeded from `.env.example`; elevated creds are removed after provision.
 You can add any valid Invoice Ninja `.env` keys.
+- **Provisioned install over existing app?** It archives the current app first, then installs fresh.
+DB changes are destructive unless you use `--no-backup` (not recommended).
+Always keep the generated pre‑provision backup.

 ## Troubleshooting (short)